This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How do you harvest broccoli so it keeps growing?

-Cut the main head with a sharp knife, leaving at least 5 inches of stem.
+Cut the main head with a sharp knife, leaving 5-6 inches of stem below.
+Keep the plant intact—it’ll produce smaller side shoots you can harvest continuously for weeks.

 How to store broccoli after you harvest it?